Sung-mun Song

-Song Sung-mun (born 29 August 1996) is a South Korean professional baseball third baseman for the Kiwoom Heroes of the KBO League.
+Sung-mun Song (born 29 August 1996) is a South Korean professional baseball third baseman for the San Diego Padres of Major League Baseball (MLB).
+He has played in the KBO League for the Nexen / Kiwoom Heroes from 2015 to 2025 and joined the Padres in 2026.

+Career

+Nexen / Kiwoom Heroes

-Song debuted for the Heroes in 2015.
+Song debuted for the Nexen Heroes in 2015.
 He did not become a regular for the Heroes until 2019, and missed the 2020 season and beginning of the 2021 season while fulfilling military service.
-In 2024, Song was named an all-star for the first time as well as team captain.
+In 2024, Song was named an All-Star for the first time as well as team captain.

-In August 2025, the Heroes signed Song to a six-year contract extension worth ₩12 billion.
-He said that he will request that the Heroes post him to Major League Baseball after the season.
+On August 4, 2025, the Heroes signed Song to a six-year contract extension worth ₩12 billion.
+He requested that the Heroes post him to Major League Baseball after the season.

+San Diego Padres

+On December 22, 2025, Song signed a four-year, $15 million contract with the San Diego Padres of MLB.
+The team will also pay for an interpreter and roundtrip tickets from South Korea.
+Song will receive an additional $1 million signing bonus in two installments.

+Song began the 2026 season on the injured list due to a strained oblique muscle.
+He was activated and optioned to the Triple-A El Paso Chihuahuas on April 16.
+Song made his MLB debut against the Arizona Diamondbacks on April 26 during the MLB Mexico City Series.